angular/components/src/cdk/datetime/datepicker.md

+The `datetime` package offers building blocks for custom date and time-based components.

+### CdkDatepicker Component
-The datepicker CDK provides a foundation upon which more concrete Material datepicker implementations can be built.
+The `CdkDatepicker` component provides a foundation upon which more concrete Material datepicker implementations can be built.
 The datepicker CDK will be a generic datepicker with all of the necessary basic datepicker functionality needed for the definition of a datepicker.
 Users will be able to extend this datepicker CDK with all of the basic datepicker functionality as well as create their own views of the calendar.
 In this way, the users will be able to customized the datepicker to allow for more flexibility when utilizing the datepicker component in applications.

-### Behavior captured by CdkDatepicker
+#### Building a custom datepicker on top of CdkDatepicker
 The Datepicker CDK has a CalendarView component with five properties:
  * The date at which the datepicker will start at.
 The default value for this date is the current date.